 Efficacy of a single 30-minute application of Qutenza to the feet has been shown in controlled clinical trials of 12 weeks duration conducted in patients with painful Human Imunodeficiency Virus – Associated Neuropathy (HIV-AN) and painful diabetic peripheral neuropathy (pDPN).
 Efficacy of a single 60-minute application of Qutenza to locations other than the feet has been shown in controlled clinical trials of 12 weeks duration conducted in patients with postherpetic neuralgia (PHN).
 The average pain reduction after single application of Qutenza compared to baseline at week 2 to12 across the pivotal trials ranged between -22.8 % and -32.3%, compared to a range of -10.7% to -25.0% for the control patches Responder rates (response defined as a 30% decrease in average pain score from baseline) ranged between 34% and 47%, compared to a range of 18% to 36% for the control patches.
 These results were statistically significant versus low dose capsaicin (PHN and HIV-AN) or placebo (pDPN).
 Pain reduction was observed at week 1 in PHN, week 2 in HIV-AN and week 3 in pDPN.
 For all three aetiologies efficacy was maintained throughout the 12-week study period.

 Consistent and reproducible efficacy and tolerability was demonstrated with repeated treatments during a 52-week period in two clinical trials (STRIDE and PACE).
 In these two trials, one in pDPN patients (PACE) and one in patients with HIV-AN, Post Traumatic Nerve Injury (PNI) and PHN (STRIDE), the mean time (Standard Deviation) to retreatment was 68.4 (23.31) and 107 (43.58) days respectively.
+Repeated treatment with Qutenza in PACE and STRIDE was associated with progressively decreasing 24-hour average pain intensity and increasing responder rates, improvement in sleep and improvement in QoL.
+Likewise, in real world data, repeated treatments with Qutenza could be correlated with a decrease in neuropathic pain symptoms, improvement in quality of life and sleep.
 In these trials 25% of patients had a retreatment time shorter than 61.5 and 78.8 days respectively and 25% of patients had a retreatment time longer than 64.6 and 118.7 days respectively.
 A frequency increase of up to approximately 5% of known application site reactions, such as pain and burning sensation, was reported in patients retreated with Qutenza earlier than 90 days.

 The safety profile of Qutenza in diabetic patients was consistent with that seen in the non-diabetic population.